lucaong/submachine/README.md

 ### 0.1.0

-  * Big API change: now Submachine is meant to be subclassed so most methods are class methods now
+  * Big API change: now `Submachine` is meant to be subclassed, so most methods are class methods now

   * This is a new minor version release, not maintaining backward compatibility

 ### 0.0.2